Isaac Cruz: Cruz vs. Valenzuela

 Cruz made his first defense of his WBA super lightweight title against José Valenzuela at BMO Stadium in Los Angeles on August 3, 2024.
 He lost the bout by split decision.

 Cruz vs. Fierro

 Cruz faced Angel Fierro in a 10-round super lightweight bout at T-Mobile Arena in Las Vegas on February 1, 2025.
 Cruz won the fight by unanimous decision (98-92, 97-93, 96-94).
 The WBC created an honorary title for this fight dubbed the WBC Aztec Warrior title.

 Cruz vs. Salcido

-Cruz was scheduled to face Angel Fierro in a rematch on July 19, 2025, at MGM Grand Garden Arena in Las Vegas.
+Cruz was scheduled to face Angel Fierro in a rematch on July 19, 2025, at MGM Grand Garden Arena in Paradise, Nevada.
 On the day of the weigh-in, it was announced that Fierro had withdrawn due to a "medical emergency" and was replaced by Omar Salcido Gamez.
+Cruz won by unanimous decision to claim the WBC interim super-lightweight title.

+Cruz vs. Roach Jr.

+Cruz made the first defense of his title against Lamont Roach Jr. ar Frost Bank Center in San Antonio, Texas, on December 6, 2025, with the fught ending in a majority draw.
+He knocked his opponent to the canvas in the third round and, after 12 completed rounds, one ringside judge scored the contest 115-111 in his favour, while the other two had it a 113-113 tie.

+Cruz vs. Bravo

+Cruz knocked out Nestor Bravo in the sixth round of their fight at Pechanga Arena in San Diego, California, on September 19, 2026, to successfully defend his title for a second time.